Skip to content

 Framework layers map these to transport-appropriate errors (Tauri CommandError, MCP tool error, HTTP status).

-• guard_with(&[Capability]) — creates a guard with specific capabilities
+• guard_with(&[Capability]) — guard with specific capabilities

 • MockCapabilityRepository — configurable mock for non-owner resolution tests